||12 May 2020

-Leasing as a funding option forms part of Council’s overall borrowing strategy.
+Leasing as a funding option forms part of the City’s overall borrowing strategy.

 There are two types of lease:

-- An operating lease is where Council hires the asset for a set fee per period and at the end of the agreed time ownership of the asset remains with the lessor or the hire company.
-Council can terminate the lease at any time without incurring a penalty.
+- An Operating Lease is where the City hires the asset for a set fee per period and at the end of the agreed time ownership of the asset remains with the lessor or hire company.
+The City can terminate the lease at any time without incurring a penalty.

-- A finance lease is where Council agrees to a series of payments and a residual value for the asset.
+- A Finance Lease is where the City agrees to a series of payments and a residual value for the asset.
 There is a penalty for terminating the agreement prior to the finishing date.
-At the end of the period it it’s expected that Council purchase the asset for the agreed residual value.
+At the end of the period, it is expected that the City purchase the asset for the agreed residual value.